show_page.php1 : ib05a.jpg

 HISTORY: This dog had fistulous cutaneous tracts that exuded a purulent, blood-tinged fluid.

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: Infiltrating the subcutis and panniculus carnosus are multifocal to coalescing nodular aggregates of numerous viable and degenerate neutrophils, moderate numbers of epitheliod macrophages, and fewer lymphocytes, plasma cells, and eosinophils.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: Infiltrating the subcutis and panniculus carnosus are multifocal to coalescing nodular aggregates of numerous intact and degenerate neutrophils, moderate numbers of epithelioid macrophages, and fewer lymphocytes, plasma cells, and eosinophils.
 There is multifocal loss of architecture with replacement by eosinophilic cellular and karyorrhectic debris (lytic necrosis) and eosinophilic beaded to fibrillar material (fibrin).
 Similar inflammatory cells are scattered throughout the subcutis.
 Collagen bundles are loosely separated by clear space and ectatic lymphatics (edema).
 Occasionally, most often at the periphery of necrotic areas, there are scattered clusters of tangled, faintly eosinophilic, 1 um x 8-15 um, filamentous bacteria.
 Myofibers of the panniculus carnosus are multifocally shrunken (atrophy) or fragmented, hypereosinophilic with a pyknotic nucleus (necrosis).

 MORPHOLOGIC DIAGNOSIS: Haired skin, subcutis: Panniculitis, pyogranulomatous, nodular, multifocal, moderate, with filamentous bacteria, breed unspecified, canine.